 ACADEMIC AWARD All Galion High School students are eligible.
-This award is based on grades received at the conclusion of the third quarter of each academic school year.
-The minimum grade point average needed for qualifying for an award is 3.5 on a 4.0 scale.
-Semester grades do not enter into determining the average unless the student participates in CCP.
-In that case, first semester grades will be used for students participating in CCP courses.
-A public program will be held in the spring to honor and present awards to those who qualify.
-At the end of each semester, special academic recognition will be given to students who achieve the following: 4.0 - Principal's Roll 3.50-3.99 - Honor Roll 3.00-3.49 - Merit Roll NATIONAL HONOR SOCIETY Juniors and seniors who have a cumulative grade point average of at least 3.25 are eligible to be considered for membership in the National Honor Society.
+This award is based on grades received at the conclusion of each quarter of the academic school year.
+The minimum grade point average needed to qualify for an award is 3.5 on a 4.0 scale.
+Weighted grades do not enter into determining the average for honor roll calculation.
+Weighted grades are only used to determine class rank.
+Please note that students participating in programs that do not provide grades for Quarters 1 and 3 (For example: CCP, some CTE courses, GOA, etc.) cannot be included in the quarterly honor roll because the school may not receive grades for those quarters.
+Instead, these students will be recognized at the end of each semester (Quarters 2 and 4).
+Our academic recognition is as follows: 3.50-3.99 Honor Roll 4.0+ Honor Roll With Distinction NATIONAL HONOR SOCIETY Juniors and seniors who have a cumulative grade point average of at least 3.25 are eligible to be considered for membership in the National Honor Society.
 Students are selected by the high school faculty based on character, service, leadership, and scholarship.
-The process usually begins in September of each year with induction typically in November.
+The process usually begins in September, with induction typically in November.
 More details are available on the GHS website.
-MONITORING ACADEMIC PROGRESS Students and parents may monitor progress regularly through our web-based electronic grading system: CANVAS.
+MONITORING ACADEMIC PROGRESS Students and parents may monitor progress regularly through our web-based electronic grading system, CANVAS.
 Parents needing assistance logging into CANVAS should contact the Galion Technology Department.
 (419) 468-3134 ext.
 11012 COURSE OFFERINGS NOTE: Course Offerings are subject to change based on student enrollment and availability of instructors.
-ART 0310 Art Foundations (QP Value 1.0) 1⁄2 credit (1 semester) Elective: 9,10,11, 12 (upperclassman given priority) Fee required Content: Students will be introduced to various forms of two-dimensional and three-dimensional art media and methods with a focus on Elements of Art and Principles of Design.
+ART 0310 Art Foundations (QP Value 1.0) 1⁄2 credit (1 semester) Elective: 9,10,11, 12 (upperclassmen given priority) Fee required Content: Students will be introduced to various forms of two-dimensional and three-dimensional art media and methods with a focus on Elements of Art and Principles of Design.
 0311 Drawing I (QP Value 1.0) 1⁄2 credit (1 semester) Elective: 9,10, 11, 12 Prerequisite: Art Foundations Fee required Content: Students will continue to build on the basic drawing skills obtained in Art Foundations.
 Students will develop drawings from observation and reference images.
 Media involved: pencil, colored pencil, charcoal, pastels, pen/ink, and markers.
 Students will refine their skill of composition, technique and content.